 The potty training stage is a big deal, especially for new parents.
 The little ones need a routine they’re used to, and changing that requires patience.
-Most parents withdraw from taking trips until their kids are fully potty-trained, but that’s not always necessary.
+Most parents put off taking trips until their kids are fully potty-trained, but that’s not always necessary or even possible.

 Proper planning allows you to make the most out of your road trip.
 You can simultaneously potty train your toddler and make lasting memories.

 This article is your ultimate read if you are wondering how to handle both.
 I will share helpful tips for taking a road trip with a potty-training toddler, so keep reading!

 12 Potty Training Travel Tips

 Start Potty Training Early